alfarestaat/TugasPekanan4/README.md

 <br>5.
 Delete Product:
     <br>a.
 Positive: Using from environment "accessToken" and "productId", a product can be deleted.
     <br>Expected Result: The response should have a status "success" and a message "Product berhasil dihapus".
     <br>b.
-Negative: Using from environment "accessToken" and "productId", An error will be returned if a product cannot be deleted.
+Negative: Using from environment "accessToken", An error will be returned if a product id is not found.
     <br>Expected Result: The response should have a message "id tidak valid".